 One of the main issues of Label Propagation algorithms is that they can fail to converge.
 Consider an unweighted directed graph with four nodes connected in a loop.
 That is, A->B, B->C, C->D, D->A. If A, C are in cluster 1 and B, D are in cluster 2, this algorithm could keep processing all the nodes in a loop and never converge.
-To solve this issue, we introduce two measures for convergence: inflation and iterations.
+To solve this issue, we introduce an additional measure for convergence controlled by iterations.

-iterations is the simpler parameter to understand.
 If iterations=x, then we only allow the algorithm to process each node x times.
 Once a given node has been seen x times, it is no longer updated.
+This can be manually specified, but defaults to the square root of the largest node indegree.